 Document-stores store documents containing semi-structured data in formats as XML, JSON, or BSON.
 Each key value can be seen as a primary key and row when considering the relational data model.
 Compared to the previously discussed key-value stores, document-stores typically allow processing and manipulation of data directly in the document.
 They are again good for storing sparse data due to storage of semi-structured data that do not necessarily need to comply with the structure of other documents.

 MongoDB and CouchDB are two popular document-store database management systems.
 MongoDB version 3.2 introduced combining two collections.
 This can be compared to the regular JOIN functionality of relational database systems.
-This lade addition may have harmed the adoption of NoSQL database management systems.

 Suppose we want to store events of multiple subsystems that each produce events in JSON format of different structures; and assume all events have a user identifier but only some have additional information stored.
 We store this as a document which is a row in the relational database model.
 Now we have an application that wants to extract events with the name of the associated user.
 Without considering the internal implications, without join support it is required to either: